nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 on-chain contract (`KT1...` address) one must include a `%metadata` field in the contract-storage.

-The field can be anywhere within the storage type but must have the following
+The field can be anywhere within the top-level tree of nested pairs forming the storage type (meaning that it cannot be inside an `or`, an `option`, a `map`, etc.) and must have the following type:
-type:

 ```
 (big_map %metadata string string)